byIbrahimAli/Hotel_NCL-U_1021_CWK_2/README.md

 # Objective / Purpose
-- Demonstrate use of language features of Java
+- Demonstrate use of basic language features of Java
 - Designing and building a solution to a specification

 # The Problem / Situation